apehex/tokun/articles/unicode.md

 | Target        | 0     | ...   | 0         | ...   | 1     | ...   | 0     | ...   | 0     | ...   | 0             | ...   | 0         |
 | Prediction    | 0     | ...   | 0.15      | ...   | 0.4   | ...   | 0.1   | ...   | 0.25  | ...   | 0.08          | ...   | 0         |

-This one-hot vector has a dimension of 200k and is usually obtained with either:
+This one-hot vector has a **dimension of 200k** and is usually obtained with either:

-- a softmax
+- a softmax activation
-- dot projection
+- dot projection on the embedding vectors

-instead, every number below 200k can be represented with **just 18 bits**. the target index `667` for the next token "201" is `110110010100000000` in base 2.
+Instead, every number below 200k can be represented with **just 18 bits**.
+The target index `667` for the next token "201" is `110110010100000000` in base 2.

-each bit can be predicted by an **independent probability** by switching the activation from softmax to a **sigmoid**:
+Each bit can be predicted by an **independent probability** by switching the activation from softmax to a **sigmoid**:

 | Index         | 0     | 1     | 2     | 3     | 4     | 5     | 6     | 7     | 8     | 9     | 10    | 11    | 12    | 13    | 14    | 15    | 16    | 17    |
 | ------------- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- |
 | Target        | 1     | 1     | 0     | 1     | 1     | 0     | 0     | 1     | 0     | 1     | 0     | 0     | 0     | 0     | 0     | 0     | 0     | 0     |
 | Prediction    | 0.6   | 0.58  | 0.55  | 0.7   | 0.64  | 0.37  | 0.2   | 0.8   | 0.25  | 0.9   | 0.08  | 0.12  | 0.04  | 0.1   | 0.02  | 0     | 0     | 0     |

-the head layer would have a kernel of more importantly, each bit prediction is informed by many more neurons embed = 4096 = >

 The binary vector above encodes the prediction "671":
-With this output scheme, prediction errors are numerically closer (the model puts more emphasis on significant bits).
+With this output scheme, prediction errors are numerically close, because each bit only contributes to a portion of the prediction.

-unfortunately, the vocabulary of tokenizers are chaotic: **numeric proximity** is unrelated to **semantic similarity**. tokens surrounding "201" in o200k: " can", "п", "201", " me", " с", b"\xe0\xb3".
+Unfortunately, the vocabulary of tokenizers are chaotic: **numeric proximity** is unrelated to **semantic similarity**.
+For example, the tokens surrounding "201" in o200k are: " can", "п", " me", " с", b"\xe0\xb3".

-error = close numeric prediction would like that numeric proximity <=> semantic similarity

-output = probability of next token, by index softmax = one true

-binary error => close prediction but, close tokens are unrelated
-=> other input repr

-## Language Bases

-- computer: sequence => codepoint => byte => bits
-- math: tensors => axes => dimensions
-- human: paragraph => sentence => word => symbols / letters

-common denominator = the macro elements all break down into simpler parts. while there are the number of possible macro elements grows exponantially, there are very few basis elements:

-- computer: 2 bits
-- human: 26 lowercase letters and a few symbols for Latin languages
-- math: real numbers, actually infinite

-all these schemes take advantage of the rules of combinatorics

-tokenization = opposite!
-base elements are
+Now that the representation of the predictions is improved, it is time to address *what* is being predicted.

 ## Unicode Embeddings

-unicode is very structured => position is strongly correlated with composition

-composition = form of similarity:

-- word type (gerundive, verbs, tense have markers)
-- declinations (plurals, etc)

-all examples: 16 characters = 16 UTF-32 codepoints = 64 UTF-32 bytes

 ### Codepoint Embeddings

-A first approximation for semantic similarity is composition.
-Indeed:

-Each token index is equivalent to the sequence of Unicode codepoints.
+Each token index ino200k is equivalent to the underlying sequence of Unicode codepoints.
 The latter is actually a new composite index that is more informative:

 | Position      | Token         | o200k     | UTF-32-BE                                 |